Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 • Yes.
 No, the thing to keep in mind is that as streaming continues to grow.
 So it's 37% of TV time now in the U.S. And then we continue to grow our share of streaming in that growing space, even though it's very, very competitive.
 Probably best evidence is for nearly every week of this year we've had the #1 show and the #1 film on streaming, which is -- so that creates an enormous amount of, to your point, Jessica, of possibilities, but all dependent on building those capabilities.

 • So as we put those things together, there's an enormous opportunity as eyeballs increasingly move to streaming.
-And they -- or by the way, they're moving to streaming because this is where the consumer demand is running.
+And they -- or by the way, they're moving to streaming because this is where the consumers' demand is running.
 This isn't like we've invented something and we're dragging them in.

 • Basically, the consumers are long away from this notion of the linear grid dictating what they can watch and where they can watch it and how they can watch it and the demand is on us to deliver on streaming and high-quality content that they love.